Greensburg, Kansas: 2007 tornado

 Kansas Governor Kathleen Sebelius and President George W. Bush both declared Kiowa County a disaster area, which opened up the affected areas for national and international aid.

-The tornado took 10 lives in Greensburg and two more in neighboring towns.
-While some rebuilding was done, the population by 2010 was about 50% of what it was in 2000, as the 2000 census found 1,574 residents, while only 777 were recorded in the 2010 census.
+Rebuilding (2007–present)

+After the tornado, Greensburg rebuilt itself as a "green" city.
+A non-profit organization called Greensburg GreenTown was founded to help inform the residents about the green living initiative.

-After the tornado, the city council passed a resolution stating that all city buildings would be built to LEED — platinum standards, making it the first city in the nation to do so.
-Greensburg is rebuilding as a "green" town, with the help of Greensburg GreenTown, a non-profit organization created to help the residents learn about and implement the green living initiative.
+In response to the disaster, the city council passed a resolution requiring all city buildings be built to LEED platinum standards, becoming the first city in the nation to do so.
 With extra help from the Federal Emergency Management Agency, Greensburg residents developed a long-term plan for Greensburg.
 The city's power is supplied by ten 1.25 MW wind-turbines.
 Carbon offsets generated from the turbines are being managed by NativeEnergy, and have been purchased by charter supporters including Ben & Jerry's, Clif Bar, Green Mountain Coffee Roasters, and Stonyfield Farm.

-Greensburg also has numerous electric vehicle charging stations and complimentary bikes.
+Despite the efforts to rebuild the town, the population by 2010 was about 50% of what it was in 2000.
+The 2000 census found 1,582 residents, while 777 residents were recorded in the 2010 census, and 740 in 2020.